socure-inc/socure-docv-sdk-ios/README.md

 The Predictive Document Verification (DocV) iOS SDK v3 provides a framework to add image capture and upload services to your mobile application.

->Note: All SDK v3 integrations should be updated to version 3.1.0 to meet compliance requirements.
+>Note: All SDK v3 integrations must be updated to version 3.1.0 or later to meet compliance requirements.
 Document verification services will be disabled for older SDK versions soon.

 ## Minimum requirements